 First off, we need to draw a big distinction between two concepts that get confused a lot.
 These concepts are: fluency vs. accuracy.

 Fluency is your ability to speak continuously in English without unnecessary pauses or fillers (umm, ahhh etc.), no matter how many grammar and vocabulary mistakes you make.
 Being fluent doesn’t mean you are speaking perfect English, it merely means that you are speaking comfortably and others are able to understand you.
 In my opinion, anyone can be fluent in English with enough practice and confidence.

 Accuracy is your ability to speak fluently in English without making mistakes.
 Here is what you need to understand: fluency comes first and accuracy follows.
 You will never speak English with accuracy if you are not fluent first.
 And obviously, the more fluent you are, the more accurate you will become with practice.

-So remember: When it comes to your PTE oral fluency score, the test assessors are interested in how natural your speech sounds, how well it flows and how comfortable and confident you come across.
+So remember: When it comes to the PTE speaking section – and specifically – PTE oral fluency score, the test assessors are interested in how natural your speech sounds, how well it flows and how comfortable and confident you come across.
 They are not interested in counting the number of mistakes you make while you speak.